skovhus/skovhus.dev/src/content/blog/software-engineering-principles/index.md

-## Don't jump to quickly into solution mode
+## Don't jump too quickly into solution mode

 Solving problems is fun – usually more fun than planning.
 But you might find yourself jumping into solution-mode before understanding the problem.
 Instead, incorporate asking questions:
 - What problem are we trying to solve?